ibrahim-sisar/ET6-CDSP-group-09-repo/notes/meeting_minutes/meeting_01.md

 🗓 **Mondays and Wednesdays**
 🕙 **10:00 AM EST**

-Meetings will be scheduled with at least 48 hours' notice.
-Times will be
-adjusted based on team availability when needed.

 ---

-## 6. Project Topic
+## 6. Exploration Phase

-The team will work on a project related to **climate**.
-Everyone will research
-possible topics and share ideas before the next meeting.
+We aim to explore our domain of interest more deeply and to get ready for the next phase.